IIHF World Junior Championship 2022 winners and medalists

 Who is the current winner of the World Junior Ice Hockey Championships?

-How many world juniors gold medals does Canada have?
+How many World Juniors gold medals does Canada have?

 How many world juniors gold medals does the USA have?